 Lossless and fast signal transmission were observed in myelinated and thick axons by G. Kato, 1923[1].
-An early model of axon transmission was given by G. Kato and I. Tasaki, 1934[2].
+An early model of axon transmission was given by G. Kato and I. Tasaki, 1934[2], 1939[3].
 Generation and transmission are combined in this model.
+Active transmission model with higher electro-magnetic mode (Ez mode) was given by H.S.
+Gasser, 1936[4].
+But any scheme was not given about activity.

-Afterward variety of data on velocities were measured about various axons by I. Tasaki, 1943[3], and A. Siegel and H. Sapru, 2014[4].
+Afterward variety of data on velocities were measured about various axons by A. Siegel and H. Sapru, 2014[5].